tbadman/TwitchTracker/README.md

 - numpy - Used in animation for graph updating

 ### Known Issues:
-- Failure to update when new game enters top 10
+- When a new game enters top 10 list, mouse-over tooltip reports operand type errors (can be ignored).
 - Lack of comments, will fix shortly!